allinurl/goaccess/README.md

 ##### NOTES #####

-GoAccess  keeps track of inodes of all the files processed (assuming files will stay on the same par‐ tition) along with the last line parsed of each file and the timestamp of the last line parsed. e.g., `inode:29627417|line:20012|ts:20171231235059`
+GoAccess  keeps track of inodes of all the files processed (assuming files will stay on the same partition) along with the last line parsed of each file and the timestamp of the last line parsed. e.g., `inode:29627417|line:20012|ts:20171231235059`

 If  the  inode  does not match the current file, it parses all lines.
 If the current file matches the inode, it then reads the remaining lines and updates the count of lines parsed and the timestamp.
 As an extra precaution, it won't parse log lines with a timestamp ≤ than the one stored.

 Piped  data works based off the timestamp of the last line read.
-For instance, it will parse and dis‐ card all incoming entries until it finds a timestamp >= than the one stored.
+For instance, it will parse and discard all incoming entries until it finds a timestamp >= than the one stored.

 ##### Examples #####